 One in three women will have an abortion by the time she is 45.
 That should motivate you as the leader of your flock to do two things:

-- Work to make it so that people do not have to go through the pain of an abortion
+- Work to make it so that people do not feel like they have to go through with an abortion

 - Bring healing to those who have already experienced abortion

-Without you, we cannot grow our prayer presence to cover multiple abortion clinics in prayer.
-These mothers and babies at ALL the Austin abortion clinics deserve to see loving faces praying for them before and after they have their abortion.
+Without you, we cannot grow our prayer presence to cover multiple abortion facilities in prayer.
+These mothers and babies at ALL the Austin abortion facilities deserve to see loving faces praying for them and offering help, connecting them with life-affirming resources.